nicohvi/stump/README.md

 # Stump

-Hey - logging in `sinatra` (or other rack-based applications other than Rails) is a lot more cumbersome than it needs to be, right?
+Hey - logging in sinatra (or other rack-based applications other than Rails) is a lot more cumbersome than it needs to be, right?
 Totally, it's about time someone came up with a nifty name for a gem and did something about it.
 Someone totally did.

-`stump` uses the basic Ruby logger to do some neat stuff, so you can go to that fancy pantsuit party rather than sitting at home writing configurations.
-Why call it `stump`?
+Stump uses the basic Ruby logger to do some neat stuff, so you can go to that fancy pantsuit party rather than sitting at home writing configurations.
+Why call it Stump?
 It's like a small (tree) log, get it?
 Get it?

 ## Usage